Samantha-Susan-John/RAG_Assignment/README.md

 ##### Dataset Used:
-NCERT PDF text : Used text books for all Science subjects (Physics, Chemistry, Biology) from grade 10 to 12.
+NCERT PDF text : Used NCERT text books for all Science subjects (Physics, Chemistry, Biology) from grade 10 to 12.

 ##### Vector Database Used:
 **FAISS** (Facebook AI Similarity Search) for fast similarity search to retrieve most relevant chunks based on cosine similarity.